kukuu/AGILITY/motivation.md

 4. Foster collaboration within the team

-According to Weekdone.com, 39 percent of employees don't feel that their input is appreciated.
 Encourage the members of your team to fully participate by inviting their input and suggestions on how to do things better.
 Ask questions, listen to their answers, and, whenever possible, implement their solutions.

 5. Encourage happiness